SFDO-Tooling/MetaCI/docs/running_docker.rst

     ``password``

 From here you should be able to run builds.
-However note that this default account will not be created when BUILD_ENV is set to prod
+However note that this default account will not be created when BUILD_ENV is set to production

 Docker Commands
 ---------------